tommy-khc/consistency-verification-of-candle-stick-and-trades-API/README.md

 ## Description

-Candlesticks can be formed by trading prices and times from Trades API and Candle Stick API. </br>
+Candlesticks can be formed by trading prices and times from Trades API and Candlestick API. </br>

-This application can get 5 continuous candle sticks from Candle Sticks API and Trade API.
+This application can get 5 continuous candlesticks from Candlesticks API and Trade API.
 Then it compares them and outputs the result of the consistency of information from the two APIs.

 ## Motivation